 LDD also supports a Gifted & Talented Program (G&T) to identify students who are entitled to have their talent and exceptionality recognized and accelerated.
-LDD maintains a register for in-class differentiation and the Gifted and Talented students have an opportunity to [ASAs].
-Students also have access to a dedicated resources to promote independence and academic extension activities.
+LDD maintains a register for in-class differentiation and the Gifted and Talented students have an opportunity to attend, by invitation only, After School Activities G&T Google Classroom which has a range of valuable extension activities.